jtmilne/LogglyObjC/README.md

 [Loggly.tags addObject:@"tag_name"];
 ```

-Log messages will be sent in JSON format with predefined fields for the message and log level.
+Log messages will be sent in JSON format with predefined fields for the message, log level and timestamp.
 You can add custom fields to the JSON body:

 ```objective-c
 [Loggly.fields setObject:@"value" forKey:@"key"];
 ```

+Log messages are sent immediately if a network connection is available.
+If not, they are queued up (with the timestamp recorded) and sent every 5 minutes.